YasserdahouML/visper/README.md

 # ViSpeR: Multilingual Audio-Visual Speech Recognition

-This repository contains **ViSpeR**, a large-scale dataset and models for Visual Speech Recognition for Arabic, Chinese, French and Spanish.
+This repository contains **ViSpeR**, a large-scale dataset and models for Visual Speech Recognition for English, Arabic, Chinese, French and Spanish.

 ## Dataset Summary: